Sherif Langu

-Sherif Langu (also known as Sherif Lëngu, 1877, Debar - 9 March 1956) was an Albanian Muslim cleric who served as chairman of the Muslim Community of Albania from 1942 until 1945.
+Sherif Langu (also known as Sherif Lëngu, 1877, Debar – 9 March 1956) was an Albanian Muslim cleric who served as chairman of the Muslim Community of Albania from 1942 until 1945.

 Biography

-Born in Debar, present-day North Macedonia, he received his religious schooling from the local town madrasa and was later appointed imam.
+Born in Debar, present-day North Macedonia (then Ottoman Empire) to an ethnic Albanian family.
+He and his family were Muslims and spoke Albanian in the Gheg dialect.
+He received his religious schooling from the local town madrasa and was later appointed imam.
 Langu took part in the great Assembly of Dibra on February 27, 1899.
 After graduating from the madrasa, he continued his high school education in Bitola and in 1904 went to study theology in Istanbul.
 In December 1908, he formed the "Bashkimi" club of Debar.
 As leader of the club's administrative council, along with other activists such as Kadri Fishta, Riza Rusi, Eqerem Cami, Ibrahim Xhidri, Abdullah Tërshana and Ibrahim Jegeni, he carried out vigorous activities for the benefit of the national cause.

 His grandfather Selim Rusi, supported him in continuing his studies in Bitola and later in Istanbul, where he met other figures of the Albanian National Awakening, including Ibrahim Temo and Dervish Hima.
 He moved from Bitola to Debar in 1907, and formed a chapter of the Society for the Unity of the Albanian Language there in December 1908.
 The chapter also included Fishta, Riza Rusi, Eqerem Cami, Ibrahim Xhidri, Ramadan Camin, Abdullah Tërshana, and Ibrahim Jegeni.
 Langu also helped organize the Congress of Dibra on July 23, 1909.
 At the end of June 1910, Shevket Turgut Pasha, who derided Langu as a “Latin priest,” crushed the rebellion, but it continued underground.